GENERAL | May 6, 2021

 How Nurses Facilitate the Advance Care Planning Process

-As part of their role in providing quality patient-centered care, nurses can facilitate ACP in several key ways.
+As part of their central role in providing quality patient-centered care, nurses can be instrumental in facilitating ACP in several ways:

 Patient assessment is the first step of the nursing process – the information gathered during assessment forms the basis of a patient-centered care plan.
-While ideally, ACP discussions begin during an outpatient visit when a patient is healthy, they often occur close to the end of life for patients with advanced illness.
+Ideally, ACP discussions begin during an outpatient visit when a patient is healthy; however, all too often they occur close to the end of life for patients with advanced illness.
 Either way, assessment is a perfect time for nurses to obtain information about a patient’s background that will enable initiation of ACP discussions.

 Some sample questions and opening statements for initiating an ACP conversation include:

-- “Help me understand what you know and believe about advance care planning (ACP) and/or healthcare (advance) directives.”
+- “Please help me understand what you know and believe about advance care planning and advance directives.”

 - “Do you have any religious, cultural or personal beliefs that might influence your preferences for life-sustaining treatments?”

-One of the most important jobs of a nurse is providing patient education.
-Nurses are on the frontline of patient care – typically interacting more with patients than healthcare providers.
-Because of this, nurses serve as a primary source of information for patients and have many opportunities to facilitate ACP discussions.
+One of the most important jobs a nurse has is providing patient education.
+Nurses are on the frontline of patient care – typically interacting more with patients than physicians.
+Because of this, nurses often serve as the primary source of information for patients and may have many opportunities to facilitate ACP discussions.

 Opportunities for ACP education and communication include:

-- After a patient receives a new diagnosis or prognosis, the nurse may answer questions and reinforce next steps in the plan of care, including ACP.
+- After a patient receives a new diagnosis or prognosis, nurses may answer questions and reinforce next steps in the plan of care, including ACP.

 - If a patient has not previously had an ACP conversation, nurses can teach patients why planning is important.

-- When a patient expresses a desire for advance care planning, the nurse can communicate the request to the healthcare team.
+- When a patient expresses a desire for advance care planning, nurses can communicate the request to the other members of the healthcare team.

 Advocacy is a key tenet of nursing practice.
 The ANA’s Code of Ethics states that “the nurse promotes, advocates for, and protects the rights, health, and safety of the patient.”
 Facilitating ACP is a natural means to advocating for patients.

-While a primary goal of nursing is to meet the comprehensive needs of patients across the continuum of care, nurses often believe it’s outside their scope of practice to have ACP conversations.
+While a primary goal of nursing is to meet the comprehensive needs of patients across the continuum of care, some nurses believe it is outside their scope of practice to have ACP conversations.